 A lightweight and strong carbon wheel is an excellent addition for any rider still using aluminium wheels.
 The rising popularity of carbon wheels has also made them more affordable.

-Getting a good pair of wheels will help you tackle climbs, maintain speed, cut weight, and improve overall performance.
+Getting a good pair of road bike wheels will help you tackle climbs, maintain speed, cut weight, and improve overall performance.
 They also, usually, look nice as well!
 The stiffer and more aerodynamic wheel will roll a lot better through the air, so your overall efficiency will also improve.

 Some of the best in the market place are the Fulcrum Racing 5s (cost-effective) and the Mavic Ksyrium Elite (more expensive).
 Prices vary and can go up to a few thousand dollars, but you can get a reasonable wheel for $500.